Bhrigu Lake Hike and Fly - Tandem Paragliding

 - Nutritious, high-calorie vegetarian food will be served for the whole trek.

-- Trekking guide, paragliding guide, cook and camp helpers.
+- Trekking guide, paragliding pilot, cook and camp helpers.

 - Porters/ Horses to carry loads on the whole route.